ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 --- abstract

-This document proposes a standardized vocabulary for expressing preferences related to how digital assets are used by automated processing systems.
+This document proposes a vocabulary for expressing preferences related to how digital assets are used.
-This vocabulary allows for the creation of structured declarations about restrictions or permissions for use of digital assets by such systems.
-The vocabulary is agnostic to the means by which it is conveyed.
-The definitions in the vocabulary facilitate a shared understanding between entities that express such preferences and those that use the associated digital assets.
+The vocabulary enables structured declarations that express restrictions on use or permission to use for assets.
+The vocabulary addresses use of assets by AI and other automated processing systems.

 --- middle